 Storage

-Store the whole wheat shakar para in an airtight container at room temperature to maintain their crispness.
+Store the whole wheat shakarpara in an airtight container at room temperature to maintain their crispness.
 They can be kept for several weeks when stored properly.

 Tips to make Perfect Shakarpara

-Consistent Dough: Ensure the dough is neither too dry nor too sticky.
+Dough: Ensure the dough is neither too dry nor too sticky.
 Add the water slowly to achieve a firm but pliable consistency.

-Sugar Powder: Make sure the powdered sugar is fine and well-mixed with the other dry ingredients to evenly distribute sweetness.
+Sugar: Make sure the powdered sugar is fine and well-mixed with the other dry ingredients to evenly distribute sweetness.

 Cutting: You can use a knife, pizza cutter or a roller, to cut multiple pieces at once.
 Feel free to roll and cut all the pieces before you start frying.